 Before pursuing his legal career, Chris was an engineer in both New Zealand and Canada.
-He applies his background in electrical engineering to provide well rounded advice when dealing with construction and engineering related issues.
+He applies his background in electrical engineering to provide well rounded advice when dealing with energy and engineering related issues.
 During his time at UNB’s Faculty of Law, he was a Beaverbrook scholar and received the Barry Morrison prize for legal writing.

 Chris is a member of the Canadian Bar Association and the New Brunswick Law Society.
 He is the President/Treasurer of the New Maryland Sunbury Liberal Association and is a board member with NBSPCA.
 When not in the office, he enjoys playing music and spending quality time with his wife and his dog.